-In addition, students entering the ninth grade in 2007-2008 must earn a passing score on FCAT Writing+.
-Students are required to earn a passing score on the FCAT Writing+.
-The passing score for the Grade 10 FCAT Writing+ shall be a score equal to or greater than 300 on a scale of 100 to 500.
+In addition, students entering the ninth grade in 2007-2008 and beyond are required to earn a passing score on the Grade 10 FCAT Writing test.
+The passing score for the Grade 10 FCAT Writing test shall be a rubric score equal to or greater than 3.0 on a 6.0 scale.